turbolinks/turbolinks-ios/README.md

 # Understanding Turbolinks Concepts

-- The session creates and manages a web view
-- You display the web view in your application using VisitableView instances in Visitable controllers
+**Note:** You should understand how Turbolinks works with web applications in the browser before moving on to Turbolinks for iOS.
+See the [Turbolinks 5 documentation](https://github.com/turbolinks/turbolinks) for details.

+The Session class is the central coordinator in a Turbolinks for iOS application.
+It creates and manages a single WKWebView instance, and lets its delegate—the application—choose how to handle link taps, present view controllers, and deal with network errors.

+To visit a URL, first instantiate a UIViewController that conforms to Turbolinks’ Visitable protocol, then present the view controller, and finally call the Session’s `visit` method.

+Each Visitable view controller must provide a VisitableView instance, which acts as a container for the Session’s shared WKWebView.
+The VisitableView has a pull-to-refresh control and an activity indicator.
+It also displays a screenshot of its contents when the web view moves to another VisitableView.

-- When you follow a link in the web view, the session asks your application how to handle it
+When you tap a Turbolinks-enabled link in the web view, the Session asks your application how to handle the link’s URL.
+Most of the time, your application will visit the URL by creating and presenting a Visitable.
+But it might also choose to present a native view controller for the URL, or to ignore the URL entirely.

+Visitable view controllers must forward their `viewWillAppear` and `viewDidAppear` methods to the Session.
+The Session uses these hooks to know when it should move the WKWebView from one VisitableView to another, including during complex interactions like iOS’ interactive pop gesture.

 ## Creating a Session